bdunko/Charon-s-Obol/notes/Obol/Planning.md

 				- [ ] Centaur, Stymphalian Birds are existing ones.
 				- [ ] Add a few more for variety.
 				- [ ] On higher waves, specifically spawn 2 of the same for Centaur/Stymphalian Birds.
+			- [ ] Possibly - assign different difficulty rates per monster.
+Most will be Standard; Centaur/Stymphalian/etc will count as half.
+Special ones might count as 0 (but only one 0 can spawn per wave, and they are rare; 0s also cannot replace normal monster spaces)
 		- [ ] 16 total standard monster types (10 additional)
 		- [ ] 8 elite monster types.
 (4 additional)
 	- [ ] **New Trials (2 days)**